-Every image and video can have a unique aspect ratio but two of the most common aspect ratios are 4:3 and 16:9.
+The most common image and video aspect ratios are 4:3 and 16:9.

 An aspect ratio is defined as the ratio between the width and height of an image or video.
 It determines how that image or video is going to look on a screen.